antearry/antearry/README.md

 ## Hi there 👋
-I am studying at North Carolina State University.
+I am recently graduated from NCSU, studying game development.
+I'm currently learning about sprite animation, will have some small samples posted soon.

 I'm experienced in C++, Java, HTML and Python.
 I'm currently working on a small RPG project, primarily as a fun pass time getting used to UE5 tools.
 Feel free to reach out to me on Discord, my username is "aleisteriv".
 <!--